 Faroe Islands Holidays

-From short breaks to the quirky pint-sized capital, to a self-drive adventure around the islands, we can plan your trip to this dramatic archipelago.
+From short breaks to the quirky pint-sized capital, to self-drive adventures around the islands, we can plan any trip to this dramatic archipelago.
 Below you'll find a selection of our favourite Faroe Islands holiday ideas for inspiration.

 Tell Me More

 This remote archipelago might seem like an inhospitable place to live – or even visit – yet tight-knit communities have thrived here for centuries.
-There’s a surprisingly vibrant cultural scene and even a two-star Michelin restaurant.
+There’s a surprisingly vibrant cultural scene and some fantastic hotels.
 The tiny capital, Torshavn, is an excellent base for exploring the other islands.
 Linked by sub-sea tunnels, ferries, causeways and bridges, getting around the rugged terrain is easier than you might think.

 These wild, empty landscapes will appeal to hikers, birdwatchers and anyone looking for an off-grid adventure.
-With direct flights now available from Gatwick, Europe’s best-kept secret is about to be discovered.
+With direct flights now available from Edinburgh, Europe’s best-kept secret is about to be discovered.

 Faroe Islands Map